-It’s quite obvious when you get into the Dashboard, Square is a very smart solution filling a big void for many small businesses – being able to accept credit card payments from anyone, anywhere.
+It’s quite obvious when you get into the Dashboard that Square is a very smart solution filling a big void for many small businesses; being able to accept credit card payments from anyone, anywhere.
 However, Square intends to be so much more than just a payment service provider or point of sale system.

 Here’s a list of the features that Square has ready to hook up once you have a free account:

 - Square Capital – to gain funding fast from Square.
-You receive an email offer email once you become eligible
+You receive an offer email once you become legible

-- Send invoices and accept payments via Square – it’s just link the Xero online invoice
+- Send invoices and accept payments via Square – it’s just a link to the Xero online invoice

 Square and Xero

 If you are using Square in the US, Canada or Japan where Square payment processing is available, this is how the Square and Xero integration works:

 - Every day, your previous day’s sales data from Square is pushed into your Xero account and recorded as a detailed daily sales invoice.

 - You can keep track of the amount Square owes you by checking the Square clearing account on your balance sheet.